 The Applied Technology Council (ATC) is a nonprofit, tax-exempt corporation established in 1973 through the efforts of the Structural Engineers Association of California.
 ATC is guided by a Board of Directors consisting of representatives appointed by the American Society of Civil Engineers, the National Council of Structural Engineers Associations, the Structural Engineers Association of California, the Structural Engineers Association of New York, the Western Council of Structural Engineers Associations, and four at-large representatives concerned with the practice of structural engineering.
 Each director serves a three-year term.

 Project management and administration are carried out by a full-time Executive Director and support staff.
 Project work is conducted by a wide range of highly qualified consulting professionals, thus incorporating the experience of many individuals from academia, research, and professional practice who would not be available from any single organization.
 Funding for ATC projects is obtained from government agencies and from the private sector in the form of tax-deductible contributions.

-The corporate headquarters for ATC is located in Redwood City, California, with satellite offices in Atlanta, Georgia and in Arlington, Virginia.
+The corporate headquarters for ATC is located in Redwood City, California, with a satellite office in Arlington, Virginia.